jtuyen/qmk_kyria/README.md

-# Kyria: One keyboard to rule them all.
+# Kyria: One keyboard to rule them all

 This QMK configuration is an ongoing process of discovering new QMK features and customizing the layout according to my own daily workflow.

 To compile:

 ```
-qmk flash -kb splitkb/kyria/rev2 -e CONVERT_TO=promicro_rp2040
+qmk flash -kb splitkb/kyria/rev2 -km jtuyen
 ```

 To export C to JSON:

 ```
 qmk c2json -km keymap.c -kb splitkb/kyria/rev2 -o export.json keymap.c
 ```

 A high level overview of customized keys and what problem it solves:

 - Customized layouts for MacOS and Windows
   - Dedicated keys for text highlighting and navigation
   - Dedicated keys to scroll through text windows without a mouse